bitwalker/swarm/README.md

 You have three choices with regards to cluster management.
 You can use the built-in Erlang tooling for connecting nodes, by setting `autocluster: false` in the config for `swarm`.
 If set to `autocluster: true` it will make use of Swarm's dynamic cluster formation via multicast UDP.
 If set to `autocluster: :kubernetes`, it will use the Kubernetes API, and the token/namespace injected into the pod to form a cluster of nodes based on a pod selector.
+You can provide your own autoclustering implementation by setting `autocluster: MyApp.Module` where `MyApp.Module` is an OTP process (i.e. `GenServer`, something started with `:proc_lib`, etc.).
+The implementation must connect nodes with `:net_adm.connect_node/1`.

 The gossip protocol works by multicasting a heartbeat via UDP.
 The default configuration listens on all host interfaces, port 45892, and publishes via the multicast address `230.0.0.251`.
 These parameters can all be changed via the